MuhammadTalha15/Todo-List-App/README.md

-# Beta Todo List App
+# Todo List App

 Welcome to the beta version of our Todo List App!
 This app is designed to help you keep track of your tasks and stay organized.
-Please note that this version is still in development, and there is one known limitation: **the app cannot store data at the moment**.
-However, rest assured that I am actively working on resolving this issue and improving the app.
+Please note that this version is still in development.
+However, rest assured that I am actively working and improving the app.

 ## Features
 - Add tasks to your todo list
-- Mark tasks as completed
 - Delete tasks from the list

-## Known Issues
-- Data storage not implemented yet

 ## Future Updates
-- Implement data storage functionality
+- Mark tasks as completed
 - Improve user interface and experience
 - Add support for categorizing tasks
 - Introduce reminders and notifications